Let's Work Together

 Typically, it’s the pressure of time and a lack of knowledge that will force the team to backtrack their work to provide objective evidence that the product conforms to requirements.
 If the documentation doesn’t conform to the requirements of the company’s quality management system (QMS), it’s effectively useless.

 If we add time back to the product teams by improving their knowledge and understanding of the requirements for design transfer, we will improve the design transfer process.

-Establishing a procedure to ensure the device design is translated into production specifications is a requirement of 21 CFR 820.30 (h) – Design Transfer.
+Establishing a procedure to ensure the medical device design is translated into production specifications is a requirement of 21 CFR 820.30 (h) – Design Transfer.
 While a single procedure may be too high-level to properly document the data necessary to complete the transfer, the information should be captured in the product development plan.
 The plan should document all necessary records to ensure the documentation is complete and well supported by the required verification and validation records.